Administrator Guide

 Next, we should associate the EIP with our DoltLab host by following [these steps](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html#using-instance-addressing-eips-associating).
 Once this is done, the DoltLab host should be reachable by the EIP.

-Finally, we can provision a domain name for the DoltLab host through AWS Route 53.
-After registering the new domain name, we need to create an A record that's attached to the EIP of the DoltLab host.
-To do so, follow the steps for creating records outlined here.
+Finally, we can provision a domain name for the DoltLab host through [AWS Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html).
+After registering the new domain name, we need to create an `A` record that's attached to the EIP of the DoltLab host.
+To do so, follow the steps for creating records outlined [here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-creating.html).

 Your DoltLab host should now be accessible via your new domain name.
-You can now stop your DoltLab server and replace the value of the environment variable HOST_IP with the domain name, then restart DoltLab.
+You can now stop your DoltLab server and replace the value of the environment variable `HOST_IP` with the domain name, then restart DoltLab.

-In the event you are configuring your domain name with an Elastic Load Balancer, ensure that it specifies Target Groups for each of the ports required to operate DoltLab, 80, 100, 4321, and 50051.
+In the event you are configuring your domain name with an Elastic Load Balancer, ensure that it specifies Target Groups for each of the ports required to operate DoltLab, `80`, `100`, `4321`, and `50051`.

-Run DoltLab on Hosted Dolt
+## Run DoltLab on Hosted Dolt

-Starting with DoltLab v1.0.0, DoltLab can be configured to use a Hosted Dolt instance as its application database.
+Starting with DoltLab `v1.0.0`, DoltLab can be configured to use a [Hosted Dolt](https://hosted.doltdb.com) instance as its application database.
 This allows DoltLab administrators to use the feature-rich SQL workbench Hosted Dolt provides to interact with their DoltLab database.

-To configure a DoltLab to use a Hosted Dolt, follow the steps below as we create a sample DoltLab Hosted Dolt instance called my-doltlab-db-1.
+To configure a DoltLab to use a Hosted Dolt, follow the steps below as we create a sample DoltLab Hosted Dolt instance called `my-doltlab-db-1`.

-Create a Hosted Dolt deployment
+### Create a Hosted Dolt deployment

 To begin, you'll need to create a Hosted Dolt deployment that your DoltLab instance will connect to.
 We've created a [video tutorial](https://www.dolthub.com/blog/2022-05-20-hosted-dolt-howto/) for how to create your first Hosted Dolt deployment, but briefly, you'll need to create an account on [hosted.doltdb.com](https://hosted.doltdb.com) and then click the "Create Deployment" button.